 Most of us can access clean water whenever we need it, at the turn of a knob or the twist of a bottle cap.
 Water to wash our dishes, bathe our children, or simply to quench our thirst.

 Armed with this knowledge and a determined heart, Martha started Call to Care Uganda and began bringing clean water to these communities in need.
-Over ten years, hundreds of volunteers, and more than 50 wells later, the organization is still hard at work helping make clean water dreams a reality.
+Almost 17 years, hundreds of volunteers, and 80 wells later, the organization is still hard at work helping make clean water dreams a reality.

 "CTCU Safe Water" Program

 The process for creating a borehole well can vary by location, but generally they cost around $7,500 and take about 2 weeks to complete.
 The community is involved in the process from start to finish.
 At each well project site, "well committees" are formed and elected community members are trained to maintain the borehole for lasting success and sustainability.